xonsh/scipy-2019-tutorial/tutorial.md

 ---
 # Example Event continued

 Not nothing, truly.
-The event _did_ fire, we just weren't listening.
+The event _did_ fire, but we weren't listening.
 What do we need to add?

 --